davidebaggio/image-compression/Report.md

 ## Instruction

 Having [GNU Make](https://www.gnu.org/software/make/) for building projects will simplify the execution of the program.
 The "img" folder contains some image to test.
+This program doesn't support raw _.ycbcr_ format but it supports _.ycrcb_ format built from CCc optional section.
+Supported file extension: `[".jpeg", ".jpg", ".png", ".pmg", ".bmp", ".ycrcb"]`.

 ### DCTpy